-Ballroom dancing has three primary aspects, social dancing, competitive dancing, and showcase performances.
-In my experience,once the partner dancing bug bites, you’ll probably want to dabble in all three.
+Ballroom dancing has three parts; social dancing, competitive dancing, and Showcase performances.
+In my experience, once the partner dancing bug bites, you’ll probably want to try all three.

-A brief introduction to the social, competitive, and showcase dancing styles.
+A brief introduction to social, competitive, and Showcase dancing.

 Here’s the truth.
 Absolutely, no one walks into a ballroom dance studio and says, “Get me ready for the stage and screen.
-In addition to that, I want to do it all – live shows, and competitions.
+In addition to that, I want to do live shows and competitions.
 And, of course, let’s not forget YouTube, Instagram, and TikTok.
 Where do I sign?”

 No, they don’t.
-In fact, with almost no exceptions they say, “I just want to learn a few steps so I can dance with a partner when I hear live music at the (your choice) country club, nightclub, bar, wedding, cruise.“
+In fact, with almost no exceptions they say, “I just want to learn a few steps so I can dance with my partner when I hear live music at the (your choice) country club, nightclub, bar, wedding, cruise.“

 A social dance floor isn’t the place to show off.

 - Keep everything on the smaller side.
-To this end, avoid large steps and fancy arm styling.
+For example , avoid large steps and fancy arm styling.

 - Please, no kicks or lifts.

-- The whole experience should be more intimate, concentrating on your partner.
+- The whole experience should be cozy as you concentrate on your partner.

-- It’s okay to make a conversation.
+- It’s okay to make conversation.
 That’s because social dancing and chit-chat go together.

-This Dance Safari post, “Underarm Turns – the ABC’s and Essential Elements“, discusses the turns that are used quite often in partner dancing.
+This Dance Safari post, “Underarm Turns – the ABC’s and Essential Elements,” discusses the turns and spins that are used in partner dancing.

 It’s for sure, if you’re taking lessons in a ballroom dance studio, sooner or later your instructor is going to suggest that you enter a competition.
 At this point, you’re gonna say, “I didn’t come here for that.
 I don’t want a lot of people watching and judging me.”
 We understand.
 We really do.